 Fee Schedule Details

-- Fees are calculated based off of the previous calendar year’s Emergency Planning and Community Right-to-Know Act (EPCRA) Tier II Submissions to the Local Emergency Planning Committee (LEPC).
+- Fees are calculated based off of the previous calendar year’s EPCRA (Emergency Planning and Community Right-to-know Act) Tier II Submissions to the Local Emergency Planning Committee.

-- Categories B – D are calculated in the following manner based on your Tier II submissions:
+- Categories B – D are calculated in the following manner based on your Tier II submission:

-- The facility quantity is calculated using the “Maximum Daily Amount” for each chemical listed on the Tier II.
+- The facility quantity is calculated using the “Max.
+Daily Amount” for each chemical listed on the Tier II.

 - Category E and F are applicable if the facility Tier II submission includes chemicals classified by the Environmental Protection Agency as an Extremely Hazardous Substance.

-- Surcharges as listed in Categories E-H are added onto the base Category A – D to determine the total facility fee, as applicable.
+- Surcharges as listed in Categories E-J are added onto the base Category A – D to determine the total facility fee as applicable.